February 11, 2022

 - At this time, no instructor led courses are planned in Dodge County.

-- YQCA certification is available for completion at yqca.org.
+- YQCA certification is available for completion at yqcaprogram.org.

 Youth for the Quality Care of Animals (YQCA) is a national multi-species quality assurance program for youth ages 8 to 21 with a focus on three core pillars: food safety, animal well-being, and character development.

-All youth who exhibit beef, sheep, and swine at the Dodge County Fair will be required to complete YQCA training (YQCA will count as an educational point).
+All youth who exhibit beef, sheep, and swine at the Dodge County Fair will be required to complete YQCA training (YQCA does NOT count as an educational point).